-I was about to start working on a "console" to control the Detour Flag guy: something to allow/encourage a passer-by to control him via a smartphone.
+You are about to start working on a "console" to control the Detour Flag guy: something to allow/encourage a passer-by to control him via a smartphone.

 Why the Taza Chocolate Bar:

-- Because I had already stopped by the place a few times since it opened, as one of the anchor tenants in an ambitious agricultural marketplace in the center of Boston: the Boston Public Market.
+- Because you had already stopped by the place a few times since it opened, as one of the anchor tenants in an ambitious agricultural marketplace in the center of Boston: the Boston Public Market.

 - Because the chocolate is radical: strong, gritty, to-the-point.
 Dark.
-A few squares from a $5 Taza Chocolate bar in my desk drawer, with an Earl Grey Tea chaser, was a sure-fire ticket to a late afternoon lift.
+A few squares from a $5 Taza Chocolate bar in your desk drawer, with an Earl Grey Tea chaser, was a sure-fire ticket to a late afternoon lift.

-My pitch: a little interactive guy with a DETOUR flag, controllable by visitors' smartphones, might make the Taza Chocolate Bar a little more interesting.
+Your pitch: a little interactive guy with a DETOUR flag, controllable by visitors' smartphones, might make the Taza Chocolate Bar a little more interesting.

 Surprisingly, she got the idea almost instantly.

 "Sounds fun," she said.
 "Just check with the manager, Christine, when she gets in tomorrow."